EPN International Staff

 Peter Gerhardt is based in Germany and is on the steering committee.
 He has been an activist and campaigner since 1996 with focus on international social and environmental issues.
 Peter conducted successful campaigns that linked transnational corporations like Procter&Gamble, IKEA, Aracruz or Asia Pulp and Paper to environmental destruction.
 He is the director of denkhausbremen, an organisation that works to ensure a fair distribution of the global resources.
 When he is not working or steering the EPN he likes to survive in that lovely chaos created by family and friends.
 His favourite thing about the Global Paper Vision is that the Vision is challenging wasteful paper consumption.

-WORO SUPARTINAH is based in Pekanbaru, Riau, Indonesia, and has spent most of her working life with NGOs working on issues of forest governance.
+Woro Supartinah is based in Pekanbaru, Riau, Indonesia, and has spent most of her working life with NGOs working on issues of forest governance.
 She graduated in Environment and Development from Reading University in the UK in 2012.
 She worked on improving Indonesian forest governance through activities in JIKALAHARI (The Network of Riau’s Forest) where she acted as Coordinator from 2015-2017, supporting work on issues of peat management, community forestry, forest fires, corruption in the forestry sector, and the need for law enforcement in the forestry sector.
 She continues to work as an environmental advocate on these issues and others with the organization LPESM Riau.
 Her favourite part of the Global Paper Vision is that it captures and calls for a complete and holistic approach for responsible paper production and consumption.